-Figure 4: Restoration indicators being monitored (most reported are shown larger)
+Figure 4: Restoration indicators being monitored by projects (size of text indicates frequency of mention)

-This largely agrees with the suggestions documented within Kenya's policies and plans.
-Gachenje et al (2019) analysis of these policies and plans summarizes specific measures to reduce/reverse degradation that are closely aligned with the findings of this monitoring survey.
+The analysis of Kenya's policies and plans by Gachenje et al (2019) summarizes specific measures to reduce/reverse degradation that are closely aligned with the findings of this monitoring survey.
 Although the survey results only captured projects/initiatives that responded to the online survey, literature shows that there are other notable forest landscape restoration efforts whose impacts need to be captured.
-For example, in Mau Forest Complex which is continuously affected by extensive illegal settlement and deforestation.
-Through KFS efforts, more than 4000 hectares of Likia and Sururu blocks have been rehabilitated through bare soil-mixed species planting, natural regeneration, and enrichment planting (Munyasya 2018).
+For example, the Mau Forest Complex faced extensive illegal settlement and deforestation.
+This was addressed by the Kenya Forest Service (KFS) who rehabilitated more than 4,000 ha of the Likia and Sururu blocks through bare soil-mixed species planting, natural regeneration, and enrichment planting (Munyasya 2018).